CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0002-Add-Two-Numbers.md

 :::info

-**Note:** The above code is a solution to the Add Two Numbers problem on LeetCode.
-It is a simple and efficient solution that uses a dummy node to keep track of the result linked list.
+**Note:** The above code is a solution of the Add Two Numbers problem on LeetCode.
+It is a simple and efficient solution that uses a dummy node to keep a track of the result linked list.
 The solution iterates through both linked lists, adding the corresponding node values and carry to generate the result.
 The time complexity of this solution is $O(\max(m, n))$, where m and n are the lengths of the two linked lists, and the space complexity is $O(\max(m, n))$.

 :::